RedisLabs/redislabs-docs/content/rs/clusters/monitoring/uptrace-integration.md

       projects: [1]
 ```

-You can also create queries with more complex expressions, for example, to alert when the keyspace hit rate is lower than 75% or memory fragmentation is too high:
+You can also create queries with more complex expressions.

+For example, the following rules create an alert when the keyspace hit rate is lower than 75% or memory fragmentation is too high:

 ```yaml
 # /etc/uptrace/uptrace.yml